How, When, and Why They Buy? The Psychology Behind Online Buyer Behavior

 Aug 19, 2014 | 2 comments

 If you are a business owner, the one thing you can never be sure of is customer behavior.
-It can seem less complicated to make your yearly budget, audit your inventory or file your business taxes than to understand customer behavior.
+It can seem less complicated to make your yearly budget, audit your inventory or file your self-employed business taxes than to understand customer behavior.
 Customers are temperamental, illusive creatures.
 The reasons they buy are complex, composed of many influential factors.
 They are effected by impulse, education, price, convenience, image, peers, reviews and many more factors.
 It can feel almost impossible to be sure of any concrete reason a customer is buying, let alone to appeal to their decision making process.
 Recent studies have shown that buyers may be leaving clues to their thought process along the way, and their buying decisions may be less of a mystery than previously thought.

 Device choice matters